 - modify your research permits with government departments.

-Work must not commence at the new location prior to AEEC and Government approval.
+You cannot start work at the new location until you have AEEC and Government approval.

 Contact the Animal Ethics Team (firstname.lastname@example.org) to confirm and to arrange an inspection if required.
 You will need to allow time before the move and for inspection arrangements to be made.

-If an Unexpected Adverse Event (UAE) occurs, the researcher must Act, Inform and Report.
+If an Unexpected Adverse Event occurs during the course of your research, the researcher must Act, Inform and Report.
 These steps are mandatory as required by the Code.

 - Act: The immediate welfare of the animals is paramount.
 Remove any obvious hazards; alleviate immediate unexpected pain and distress in the animal.

 - Notify the ANU Veterinarian ASAP on Ph: 612 51130 (Emergency veterinary assistance, 24/7 on call phone number).

 - Contact the Principal Investigator